Sponsor Code: 3834

 Click here for general information about this course This course is approved to fulfill the mandatory subject Consumer Service.

 The real estate market can be fiercely competitive, particularly in the state of California.
 Therefore, developing lucrative marketing tactics can be particularly challenging.
 However, if implemented correctly, innovative marketing strategies can help you maintain and develop relationships with past and future clients, generate leads, and can give you an advantage over your competition.
 Learn more about this topic by taking our California 4-Hour Marketing Elective Course, which is designed to provide California real estate professionals with 4 hours of course material.
 This course will cover a wide array of information concerning real estate marketing and a list of tools necessary to successfully market, negotiate, and close the sale of a property.
 A “how to” guide on niche marketing will also be provided.

 In order to be a standout real estate professional, you need to be a source of information for your clients.
 This means that you must be able to educate them about the complexities of the home buying process, including the different financing options that are available and the fiduciary duties that are owed to them.
-Learn more about these topics by taking our 7-Hour Elective Topics Course, which is designed to provide California real estate professionals with 4 hours of elective course material and 3 hours of consumer protection course material.
+Learn more about these topics by taking our 7-Hour Elective Topics Course.
 This course includes an introductory explanation of real estate financing options, the financing process, and the laws and regulations that govern real estate financing transactions.
 This course also provides an in-depth look at listing agreements and a comprehensive review of fiduciary duties.